opentargets/platform-etl-openfda-faers/README.md

 OpenTargets ETL pipeline to process OpenFDA FAERS DB.

 The openFDA drug adverse event API returns data that has been collected from the FDA Adverse Event Reporting System (FAERS), a database that contains information on adverse event and medication error reports submitted to FDA.

+The pipeline supports two output formats (CSV and JSON) which can be specified in the configuration file.
+For Open Targets, both formats are used:

+- CSV: adverse_event in the current pipeline
+- JSON: openfda index in the ETL pipeline

 This project should be run as a Spark job to generate aggregate outputs of adverse drug events.